-Your ZyXEL G-360 can transmit at the proprietary transmission rates of 22Mbps or 125 Mbps if you are connecting to the ZyXEL G-560.
-3
+Your G-360 can transmit at the proprietary transmission rates of 22Mbps or up to 125 Mbps when connected to the ZyXEL g+ AP or wireless router.
+Actual speeds attained also depend on the distance from the AP, noise, etc.